Baackuup/ISE-VA-ESIGELEC/README.md

 This repository consists of several modules:

-- **Data Fusion for Localization**: Implementation of advanced data fusion methods to improve the accuracy and reliability of vehicle localization.
+1. **Data Fusion for Localization**: Implementation of advanced data fusion methods to improve the accuracy and reliability of vehicle localization (e.g., Particle Filter).
-- **Artificial Intelligence for Autonomous Vehicles**: Decision-making algorithms based on neural networks and machine learning.
+2. **Artificial Intelligence for Autonomous Vehicles**: Decision-making algorithms based on neural networks and machine learning.
-- **Software Quality Methods and Tools**: Unit testing, verification tools, and best practices to ensure software robustness.
+3. **Software Quality Methods and Tools**: Unit testing, verification tools, and best practices to ensure software robustness.
-- **Trajectory Planning & Tracking**: Implementation of algorithms to plan and follow optimal trajectories.
+4. **Trajectory Planning & Tracking**: Implementation of algorithms to plan and follow optimal trajectories on ROS1 Neotic.
+5. **Parallel Programming**: Exploration of parallel programming techniques to enhance application performance.
+6. **ADAS Prototyping with RT-Maps**: Usage of RT-Maps to visualize a LIDAR stream and identify car and pedestrian targets.
+7. **Mobile Robotics and Perception**: Implementation of algorithms for mobile robot navigation and environmental perception.
+8. **Augmented Reality**: Development of augmented reality applications to enhance user interaction and visualization.

 ## Prerequisites